 Historic Grand Resorts

 Activities span all ages from 18 holes of golf on The Jewel to 8 holes of “Foot Golf”.
-Tennis, pickleball, swimming, lawn games in the Tea Garden, horseback riding, and carriage tours are available along with excursions around Fort Mackinac and area shopping.
+Tennis, pickleball, swimming, lawn games in the Tea Garden, horseback riding, and carriage tours are available.
+The resort arranges excursions around Fort Mackinac and to area shopping, too.

 Live music is also plentiful at the Grand Hotel as families lounge in the gardens or take Afternoon Tea.
 There is a daily children’s program for kids aged 5 and older from 2 p.m. to 5 p.m. and again at 6pm and 9pm.
 The evening hours include a kid-friendly dinner.